-Students who miss classes for five or more consecutive days for reasons of official University business or at the request of the faculty member, will be given the opportunity to make up the missed work without penalty provided the student informs individual professors prior to the departure.
-Students can request an Absence Notification via this form.
+Students who miss classes for reasons of official University business will be given the opportunity to make up the missed work without penalty provided the student informs individual professors prior to the departure.

 SECTION D: STUDENT VETERAN PROCEDURE

 It is the rule/procedure of WTAMU to provide academic support to any student who, as a result of her/his service to her/his country, requires medical treatment.